Minimal cones and self-expanding solutions for mean curvature flows: Introduction

 where $d\mu$ is the volume element of $M$ (see \eqref{SE} for the definition).
 Equivalently, a submanifold $M$ is a self-expander if and only if $\mathcal{M}:\ t\in(0,\infty)\rightarrow\sqrt{t}M$ is a mean curvature flow.
-Such special flows give a natural perturbation of the isolated singularities for minimal but not minimizing cones.
-There have been vast research for $n$-dimensional rectifiable currents in $\R^{n+1}$ which minimize the integrals of more general parametric elliptic integrands instead of the special weight $e^{\f{|X|^2}4}$ (see \cite{Al,T1,T2,SSA} for instance).

 In rough speaking, self-expanders describe the asymptotic behaviour of the longtime solutions for mean curvature flow, and even depict the local structure of the flow after the singularities in a very short time.

-For 1 dimensional case, self-expanding curves have been used to study planar networks, see \cite{ScSc,INS} for example.
+Ecker-Huisken \cite{EH1} studied mean curvature flow of entire graphs, and their normalized flows converge to self-expanders under some additional conditions (see also \cite{Sta}).
+In lecture 2 of \cite{Il1}, Ilmanen showed the existence of $\textbf{E}$-minimizing self-expanding hypersurfaces (see section 2 for the definition of '$\textbf{E}$-minimizing') which converge to prescribed closed cones at infinity in Euclidean space.
+For 1-dimensional case, self-expanding curves have been used to study planar networks, see \cite{ScSc,INS} for example.
 Moreover, self-expanders have acted an important role in studying Lagrangian mean curvature flow partially as the absence of nontrivial self-shrinkers for the flow from a zero-Maslov class Lagrangian in $\C^n$ (see \cite{Ne,NT} for instance).

-In \cite{EH1}, Ecker-Huisken studied mean curvature evolution of entire graphs, and obtained that the flow has a smooth longtime solution if the initial hypersurface is Lipschitz continuous with bounded gradient.
-Further, under some additional conditions and suitable normalization, the flow converges to a self-expander.
-We will establish the existence and uniqueness for graphic self-expanders with prescribed Lipschitz tangent cones at infinity.
-As a by-product, we obtain the same convergence for graphic mean curvature flow under a weaker condition compared with Theorem 5.1 in \cite{EH1} by Ecker-Huisken (see Theorem \ref{EHasy} for details).